ahmad-techie/JavaProjects/README.md

 ### Guissing Game
 In this challenge, I have attempted to build an application that asks the user a question and lets the user three attempts.
 If the user finds the answer, it displays a success message, otherwise it displays in the console that the user run out of attempts.

+### Power Function
+In this challenge, I have attempted to build a simple Java program that takes to numbers from the user and returns the first number to the power of the second number.